10 Great Reasons to Study in Cambridge

 Perhaps the best thing about studying in Cambridge will be the friends that you make here.
 When you look back at your time at summer school here, you probably won’t think about the food, or the architecture, or the culture – you’ll think instead about the friends you met studying with Oxford Royale Academy.
 Our summer school is structured in such a way to make it easier for you to form friendships, with icebreaker sessions to start off your time with us, and excursions, activities, parties and free time all allowing a range of different opportunities for socialising.

-Studying with Oxford Royale Academy in Cambridge, you’ll meet fellow students from all over the world; at our 2019 summer school, we were joined by students of 150 different nationalities.
+Studying at our Cambridge Summer School, you’ll meet fellow students from all over the world; at our 2019 summer school, we were joined by students of over 170 different nationalities.
 You might find yourself making friends with someone from a country that you previously couldn’t have placed on a map with any confidence.
 These will be the people who will make your summer school experience so special.
 We can’t wait to see you in Cambridge next summer so that you can have the opportunity to meet them.